12th Step of Alcoholics Anonymous (AA)

-AA Step 12 is the last step of the Alcoholics Anonymous program.
-This step requires you to have a spiritual awakening that came as a result of completing the previous 11 steps of AA, carry the message of AA to others in need, and practice the principles of AA in all of your daily affairs.
+The 12th Steps of Alcoholics Anonymous is the last in the program.
+This step requires you to have a spiritual awakening that came as a result of completing the previous 11 Steps of AA, carry the message of AA to others in need, and practice the principles of AA in your daily life.
 Many people find the 12th Step of Alcoholics Anonymous to be one of the most challenging because it forces them to publicly acknowledge their struggles with alcohol when delivering the AA message to others.

 Spiritual Awakening and Delivering the AA Message

-As you approach Alcoholics Anonymous Step 12, remember that you have prepared for this step by completing 11 previous steps.
-With the help and support of your sponsor and the AA fellowship, you can successfully complete this step the same way you completed all of the other steps.
+As you approach the 12th Step in AA, remember that you have prepared for this by completing Steps 1 through 11.
+With the help and support of your sponsor and the AA fellowship, you can complete Step 12 the same way you completed the others.

-If you start to feel yourself slipping back into self-destructive behaviors, you may want to pursue additional alcohol dependency treatment.
+If you start to feel yourself slipping back into self-destructive behaviors, you may want to pursue additional alcohol addiction treatment.
 Some people who complete Step 12 are resistant to pursuing additional treatment.
-The reasons for this resistance vary from one person to another, but it is common for people to feel a sense of shame and guilt for having completed the 12th Step of Alcoholics Anonymous yet still requiring more treatment.
-Although this is a normal feeling, it is important that you remember that admitting you need help is a sign of strength.
+The reasons for this resistance vary from one person to another, but it is common for people to feel a sense of guilt and shame for having completed the 12th Step of Alcoholics Anonymous yet still requiring more treatment.
+Although this is a normal feeling, you should remember that admitting you need help is a sign of strength.
 Asking for the help you need is a sign of immense courage.

 If you feel yourself slipping back into addiction, gain the support of your sponsor, AA fellowship, and loved ones.
 These people care about you and want to help you succeed.
-Ask them to help and support you as you pursue additional treatment options.
-This additional treatment will not take the place of the AA program.
-Instead, the treatment will complement the AA program.
-Many treatment programs utilize Alcoholics Anonymous as part of the treatment regimen.
+Ask them to help and support you as you pursue additional treatment options, such as inpatient alcohol rehab or outpatient alcohol rehab.
+This additional treatment will not take the place of the AA program but complement it.

 Finding Help for Alcohol Addiction

 Help for alcohol addiction is easy to find, but it is not always easy to ask for.
-Overcoming an addiction to or a dependency on alcohol can be a long and sometimes frustrating process, but if you’ve made the decision to stop drinking you’ve crossed the most important hurdle in your recovery.
+Overcoming an addiction to or a dependency on alcohol can be a long and sometimes frustrating process.
+Still, if you’ve decided to stop drinking you’ve crossed the most important hurdle in your recovery.

 Next: Alcoholics Anonymous Overview